 Regarding your WV unemployment claim, you will learn about your situational and monetary eligibility for benefits and what defines your separation from work.
 There is information in this report on what happens if you caused your separation from work, enrolled in an educational program, are sick or disabled or if you put any restrictions on what type of work you will take.
 The situational factors, which will be covered in more detail, include being able, available, and willing to work and be actively looking for work in West Virginia.

-You will learn what is involved in the West Virginia Unemployment Registration process, where and how to apply for EDD unemployment benefits, and what information you will need to provide to determine unemployment eligibility.
-You will become familiar with terms such as qualifying wages for eligibility, base period, weekly benefit amount, maximum benefit amount, and gross earnings.
+It is important to learn about what is involved in the West Virginia Unemployment Registration process, where and how to apply for unemployment benefits, and what information you will need to provide to determine unemployment eligibility.
+You can download our free guide to learn more about terms such as qualifying wages for eligibility, base period, weekly benefit amount, maximum benefit amount, and gross earnings.
 How to file for the weekly unemployment insurance benefits and the mandatory waiting period are covered.

-If you are denied unemployment insurance benefits in West Virginia, the report describes the reasons for denial.
+If you are denied unemployment insurance benefits in West Virginia, you will learn about the reasons for denial.
 This includes both causes for initial disqualification and reasons why your unemployment insurance benefits may be terminated after your being accepted into the West Virginia program.
 When you are denied unemployment insurance, you can find important information in the Denial section regarding what you can do.

 Unemployment insurance eligibility in West Virginia is governed by specific rules.
 Both initial WV eligibility for unemployment and eligibility after you have been accepted into the West Virginia program are determined by these regulations.
 The rules involve how you were separated from your work, your ability to work, your availability to work, your continued looking for work, and your willingness to accept a job for which you are reasonably qualified.